rsksmart/rif-identity-services/issuer/README.md

   SECRET_BOX_KEY= 32 random bytes in hex representation - encryption key RPC_URL= rsk testnet rpc url - the one in the example was tested and works DEBUG= regexp for debugging logs
+  ADMIN_PASS= a secure password for admin user - used for basic http auth
   ```

   Example